-A comparison of changes to policy areas between the current 2002 land use plan and proposed 2024 land use plan are shown in Table 14-132.
+A comparison of changes to policy areas between the current 2002 land use plan and proposed 2024 land use plan are shown in Table 14-13.
 Changes to commercial, industrial and industrial flex properties have not significantly changed as a whole.
-The shift in individual policy areas reflects the county's desire to attract more industrial type industries to the area.
-As noted previously in the element, a significant decrease has been made in the residential policy areas resulting in reduction of the growth area.
+The shift in individual policy areas reflect the county's desire to attract more industrial type industries to the area.
+As noted previously in the element, a significant decrease has been made in the residential policy areas as a result of reducing the growth area.
 The reduction has now shifted more acres into the rural policy areas.
 No other significant changes exist between the two plans.

-Table 14-1312: Area per Land Use Policy Area
+Table 14-13: Area per Land Use Policy